 In this post, we share a strategy for security operations center analysts and engineers to develop a compelling proposal for a security automation or SOAR tool.
 We also share a deck based on this methodology that you can use to develop your pitch.

 At Tines, we’ve successfully leveraged this methodology when working with customers and prospects on their own security automation proposals.

 The security automation pitch deck template is available in Google Slides here.
 You can export to Powerpoint by clicking

 Microsoft Powerpoint.
 How you use the deck will depend on your requirements, company culture, leadership, etc. The slides provide a foundation you can build on when making your pitch.

-Start with the problem statement
+Start with a problem statement

 Problem statements and goals should always be SMART.
 For example, the following are actual problem statements we’ve seen companies address with Tines:

-- How can we ensure 100% of new incident response analysts are on-boarded with the correct access and tool permissions by next quarter?
+How can we ensure 100% of new incident response analysts are on-boarded with the correct access and tool permissions by next quarter?

-- Can we increase coverage of detection and response metrics by 50% in the next 12 months?
+Can we increase coverage of detection and response metrics by 50% in the next 12 months?

-- Can we increase our SOC analysts engagement by 50% in the next six months?
+Can we increase our SOC analysts' engagement by 50% in the next six months?

-- What steps should we take to ensure all standardized workflow steps in SOPs are being followed in 80% of cases within the next 3 months?
+What steps should we take to ensure all standardized workflow steps in SOPs are being followed in 80% of cases within the next 3 months?

-- How do we ensure all analysts have at least 5 hours per week to spend threat hunting new data sources/threat intelligence feeds by this time next year?
+How do we ensure all analysts have at least 5 hours per week to spend threat-hunting new data sources/threat intelligence feeds by this time next year?